-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Moderate to Severe Pain Gordon et al Trial 1: DB, PC, RCT, XO N=79 Primary: Average pain Primary: In the ITT analysis, the average pain score reported by patients using the five-point scale Buprenorphine transdermal system 5, 10 or 20 μg/hour every 7 days Trial 2: ES, OL Patients ≥18 DB: 8 weeks (XO at the end of week 4) score over the last week on a five- point pain intensity scale ranging from at the last week of each treatment phase was $1.8\pm0.6$ for buprenorphine and $2.0\pm0.7$ for placebo ( P =0.0226).
-When the pain score was reported using the VAS, the score was 40.2±20.2 for buprenorphine and 44.4±20.2 for placebo ( P =0.0919). vs placebo All pre-study opioid analgesics were discontinued before years of age with low back pain of at least moderate severity, not adequately controlled with non-opioid ES: 6 months 0 (no pain) to 4 (excruciating pain) and a VAS ranging from 0 mm (no pain) to 100 mm (excruciating pain) Secondary: In the per-protocol analysis, when buprenorphine was compared to placebo at the last week of each treatment phase, there were no treatment differences with regard to improvement in any of the subscales or the total score of the PDI (results not reported; P=0.4860), the Pain and Sleep Questionnaire (172.4±122.8 vs 178.2±112.6; $P$ value not reported), the level of activity (43.8±23.0 vs 43.9±23.7; $P$ =0.9355) or the SF-36 (results not reported; $P$ value not reported).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results Moderate to Severe Pain Gordon et al 33 Buprenorphine Trial 1: DB, PC, RCT, XO N=79 DB: 8 weeks Primary: Average pain score over the last Primary: In the ITT analysis, the average pain score reported by patients using the five-point scale at the last week of each treatment phase was 1.8±0.6 for buprenorphine and 2.0±0.7 for transdermal system 5, 10 or 20 μg/hour every 7 days Trial 2: ES, OL Patients ≥18 years of age (XO at the end of week 4) week on a five- point PI scale ranging from 0 (no pain) to 4 placebo (P=0.0226).
+When the pain score was reported using the VAS, the score was 40.2±20.2 for buprenorphine and 44.4±20.2 for placebo (P=0.0919).
+Secondary: vs placebo All pre-study opioid analgesics were discontinued before with low back pain of at least moderate severity, not adequately controlled with non-opioid ES: 6 months (excruciating pain) and a VAS ranging from 0 mm (no pain) to 100 mm (excruciating pain) In the per-protocol analysis, when buprenorphine was compared to placebo at the last week of each treatment phase, there were no treatment differences with regard to improvement in any of the subscales or the total score of the PDI (results not reported; P=0.4860), the Pain and Sleep Questionnaire (172.4±122.8 vs 178.2±112.6; P value not reported), the level of activity (43.8±23.0 vs 43.9±23.7; P=0.9355) or the SF-36 (results not reported; P value not reported; P value not reported).
 Non-opioid analgesics that had been administered at a stable dose for analgesic medications for ≥6 weeks Secondary: PDI, Pain and Sleep Questionnaire, level of activity, SF-36, treatment There was no difference between the two treatment groups in patient- and investigator- rated treatment effectiveness at the end of each treatment phase.
-The patient-rated scores were $1.3\pm1.1$ and $0.9\pm1.0$ for buprenorphine and placebo, respectively ( P =0.1782), while the investigator-rated scores were $1.2\pm1.0$ and $0.9\pm1.0$ , respectively ( P =0.1221).
-2 weeks before randomization were permitted.
-Supplemental effectiveness on a four-point scale ranging from 0 (not effective) to 3 (highly effective), Forty-three percent of patients preferred the buprenorphine treatment phase, 38% of patients preferred the placebo phase and 19% of patients had no preference ( $P$ =0.6473).
-Similarly, 43% of investigators preferred buprenorphine for their patients, 36% of investigators preferred placebo and 21% of investigators had no preference ( $P$ =0.5371). analgesic medication was permitted throughout the study. treatment preference and safety More patients reported drowsiness with buprenorphine compared to placebo ( $P$ =0.0066).
-More patients reported at least one adverse event during treatment with buprenorphine compared to placebo ( $P$ =0.0143).
-The most commonly reported adverse events include nausea, somnolence and application site reactions.
+The patient-rated scores were 1.3 ± 1.1 and 0.9 ± 1.0 for buprenorphine and placebo, respectively (P=0.1782), while the investigator-rated scores were 1.2 ± 1.0 and 0.9 ± 1.0 , respectively (P=0.1221).
+2 weeks before randomization were permitted. effectiveness on a four-point scale ranging from 0 (not effective) to 3 (bigble effective) Forty-three percent of patients preferred the buprenorphine treatment phase, 38% of patients preferred the placebo phase and 19% of patients had no preference (P=0.6473).
+Similarly, 43% of investigators preferred buprenorphine for their patients, 36% of investigators preferred placebo and 21% of investigators had no preference (P=0.5371).
+Supplemental analgesic medication was permitted throughout the study (highly effective), treatment preference and safety More patients reported drowsiness with buprenorphine compared to placebo (P=0.0066).
+More patients reported at least one adverse event during treatment with buprenorphine compared to placebo (P=0.0143).
+The most commonly reported adverse events include nausea, somnolence and application site reactions. study.
 Codeine/ acetaminophen 30/300 mg one or ES Phase: Forty-two of 51 patients (82%) who completed the DB phase continued to receive OL buprenorphine treatment.
-The average pain intensity score over the past 24 hours measured by VAS were significantly lower at the end of the ES phase compared to the
+The average PI score over the past 24 hours measured by VAS were significantly lower at the end of the ES phase compared to the DB phase